All our actions and thoughts have an impact. It doesn’t matter how tiny they are! We have to embody this ideal and stop waiting for changes to come.

 I believe Social Networks can both be destructive and world-changer.
 You can be the bond, link between the right information.
 Share your values.

-Actually, I know a lot of people who become aware of the benefits of going vegetarian thanks to social network.
-For example, the french influencer Jerome Jarre succeeded gathering 2 million dollars for a humanitarian cause in Rohingya thanks to social network.
+Actually, I know a lot of people who become aware of the benefits of going vegetarian thanks to social networks.
+For example, the french influencer Jerome Jarre succeeded in gathering 2 million dollars for a humanitarian cause in Rohingya thanks to social networks.

 As I said, Social Networks can also lead to depression if one is not surrounded by the right persons.
 It’s important for everyone to feel supported and in the right place.